shader-slang/spec/modules.md

     \code{implementing} \SynRef{PathSpecifier} \code{;}
 \end{Syntax}

-\begin{Note}
-It is an error if the name on an \code{implementing} declaration in a secondary source unit does not match the name on the \code{module} declaration of the corresponding primary source unit.
+Note: It is an error if the name on an \code{implementing} declaration in a secondary source unit does not match the name on the \code{module} declaration of the corresponding primary source unit.
-\end{Note}

 \begin{Rationale}
 \code{implementing} declarations ensure that given a source unit, a tool can always identify the module that the source unit is part of (which can in turn be used to identify all of the source units in the module via its \code{include} declarations).